Inhomogeneous conformal field theory out of equilibrium: Non-equilibrium recipe

-\begin{remark} By extending the algebra of observables in Proposition~\ref{Proposition:Main} to coincident points and properly normal ordering the products, the statement can in principle be generalized to include also all descendent fields corresponding to each VKM primary field, cf.\ \cite{KnZa}. \end{remark}
+\begin{remark} By extending the algebra of operator-valued distributions in Proposition~\ref{Proposition:Main} to coincident points and properly normal ordering the products, the statement can in principle be generalized to include also all descendent fields corresponding to each primary field. \end{remark} \begin{remark} As an example, consider the ``regularized'' SSD CFT given by $v(x)$ in \eqref{v_x_gSSD_CFT}.
+Then